-On November 15, the Community Engaged Research Initiative (CERI) hosted the first Population Health Improvement Awards Community Research Forum at the Community Family Life and Recreation Center at Lyon Park.
-The event recognized pilot award recipients and the research milestones they’ve been able to accomplish as a result of the award funding.
+On November 15, 2019 CERI hosted its first Population Health Improvement (PHI) Awards Community Research Forum at the Community Family Life and Recreation Center at Lyon Park.
+The event recognized research pilot award recipients and the research milestones and accomplishments achieved as a result of the funding.

 The forum featured a keynote address from Dr. Luke Smith, executive director of El Futuro, a mental health clinic for Spanish-speaking community members in Durham.
-Dr. Smith addressed the need for researchers to listen to and collaborate with community members to conduct more effective and relevant research for the benefit of the community.
+Dr. Smith’s talk focused on how researchers can conduct better work by listening to and collaborating with communities.

-An afternoon panel of community investigators spoke about some of the benefits and challenges of partnering with a large academic institution like Duke.
-Dr. Kelley Massengale, Director of Research with the Diaper Bank of North Carolina, said that one of the reasons that her organization chooses to partner with Duke is because the research insights help tell the story in a compelling and understandable way.
+An afternoon panel of community investigators spoke about some of the benefits and challenges of partnering with a large academic institution such as Duke.
+Dr. Kelley Massengale, Director of Research with the Diaper Bank of North Carolina, said that one of the reasons that her organization chooses to partner with Duke is because “research helps tell the story.”

 And it’s for that particular reason that CERI held this inaugural event.
 “We really wanted to bring the community and academic research partners together to share the results of their work with the broader Durham community and with each other, Our PHI Awardees are doing amazing work and it’s important that they have opportunities like this to share results, hear from stakeholders, and network with each other,” says Eve Marion, CERI Research Program Leader and Program Officer for the awards.